bite123/sOCP/README.md

 # For extended ORF, if there is an incomplete upstreaming 3-nt, using N instead.
 # If no ORF >= 11 codons is found, return "".
 # Also returning length, start position and end position.
+# Only ORFs with 11 - 101 codons (including the stop codon) will be retained
 ```

 The command lines are as below: